-- a) Site plan at a scale of 1:200 (or 1:500 if appropriate) of all structures and major landscape elements including their relationship to the street and adjoining properties and directional details of photographs taken. - b) Floorplans of the internal layout and directional details of photographs taken. - c) Coloured photographs of: - each elevation, - each structure and landscape feature, - internal images of each room and significant architectural detailing, and - views to the subject property from each street and laneway or public space.
+- a) Site plan at a scale of 1:200 (or 1:500 if appropriate) of all structures and major landscape elements including their relationship to the street and adjoining properties and directional details of photographs taken.

+- b) Coloured photographs of:

+- each elevation.

+- each structure and landscape feature, and

+- views to the subject property from each street and laneway or public space.